kvarak/dnd/docs/_Classes/warlock.md

 - #### Ray
     Some patrons, often those that fly, can perform a ranged attack that batters creatures with a concentrated ray of sound or magical force.
 This attack replaces two attacks out of either your bite, claw, or tail attacks, and may be used as part of your form’s multiattack.

-    Your ray attack is a ranged attack made against one target within a range of 120 feet, with +12 to hit.
+    Your ray attack is a ranged attack made against one target within a range of 120 ft, with +12 to hit.
 On a hit, the target takes 4d10 force or thunder damage (your choice).

 - #### Stinger
     Many insectoid or worm patrons come equipped with a large venomous stinger.
 If your monstrosity form has a stinger, you may gain a stinger attack that replaces two attacks out of either your bite, claw, or tail attack, and may be used as a part of your form’s multiattack.